-Choral Fantasy No.1 《Comfort, comfort my people》 for piano (2007-2009) manifests her will to explore issues of human sin and salvation through music in a profound way. 《Comfort, comfort my people》, consisting of ten movements and 50 minutes in duration, deals with biblical messages of Isaiah and Romans, and these are executed by various experimental techniques and styles including a quote of Bach Chorale juxtaposing tonal, modal and atonal transformations of Lee’s own chorale melody, a total-serial transformation, and poly-chordal and poly-stylistic approaches.
+In 2007, Lee began her ongoing series of Chorale Fantasies.
+No.1 Comfort, comfort my people for piano (2007-2009) manifests her will to explore issues of human sin and salvation through music in a profound way.
+Comfort, comfort my people, consisting of ten movements and 50 minutes in duration, deals with biblical messages of Isaiah and Romans, and these are executed by various techniques and styles.
 This work was tried in a couple of different editions and genre, with its chamber music version performed at Kumho Art hall in 2008.
-Its another version with light and installation, 《The Screwtape Letters》 was performed at the Seoul National University Museum of Art in 2009, and with the American performance tour and New York Carnegie Hall performance and Vienna Musikverein performance in 2013 & 2014 accompanied by Pianist Hyojung Huh, the journey of various attempts was completed.
-This work was published as Piano album with No. 2 《The Collar》(2013) and No. 3 《Alleluia》(2010/2013) in Dux label record.
-Her first Violin Sonata 《Psalm Sonata》 was also released by Dux label record in 2014.
+Another version with light and installation entitled The Screwtape Letters was performed at the Seoul National University Museum of Art in 2009.
+It was also toured to the East-coast of America, Carnegie Hall and the Vienna Musikverein in 2013 & 2014 accompanied by Pianist Hyojung Huh.
+Ms. Huh has also recorded all three Chorale Fantasies on DUX label.

 Lee studied composition with Sukhi Kang at Seoul National University and later with Michael Finnissy at the Royal Academy of Music in London and the University of Sussex.
-Her trio 《Space》 written during her university years in Seoul was selected at the ISCM World Music Days 1991 in Zurich. 《Analogy》 for Oboe and Ensemble written in her first year at the R.A.M. won the Royal Philharmonic Society Prize for Composers 1992, and her other works also won the Musical Times Composers’ Competition, Cornelius Cardew Composition Prize and Gaudeamus International Composers’ Competition consecutively. 《Psalm 20》 was selected at the final round of the Leonard Bernstein International Jerusalem Composing Competition and premiered by Jerusalem Symphony Orchestra.
-Its revised version was premiered by BBC Philharmonic Orchestra at the ISCM World Music Days 1998 in Manchester.
-In Korea, she was also awarded the Korean Composition Award, AhnIckTae Composition Prize, Korean Race Composition Award, as well as Nanpa Music Award, Young Artist Today Award from the Ministry of Culture and Tourism.
-In 2019, she was selected as an ARAM (Associate of the Royal Academy of Music), which is awarded to alumni who have contributed significantly to the music profession or to the Academy itself.
+While she was in the UK, she won the Royal Philharmonic Society Prize for Composers and the Musical Times Composers’ Competition.
+She was also a finalist composer at Gaudeamus International Composers’ Competition and the Leonard Bernstein International Jerusalem Composing Competition.
+Lee was also awarded many prizes, these are the Korean Composition Award, AhnIckTae Composition Prize, Korean Race Composition Award, as well as Nanpa Music Award, Young Artist Today Award from the Ministry of Culture and Tourism.
+In 2019 she was appointed as an ARAM (Associate of the Royal Academy of Music), which is awarded to alumni who have contributed significantly to the music profession or to the Academy itself.

-Becoming the first female professor in the department of composition in Seoul National University in 1999, she launched the 'STUDIO2021' SNU New Music Series in 2003 and has been working as Artistic Director for 18 years, putting her efforts into supplying the creative and dynamic education in the field of Performing Arts.
-Furthermore, she was commissioned a piece for the semi-finals at the Seoul International Music Competition in 2011 & 2015.
-She was also invited as Composition faculty for the Young Artist Summer Program of Curtis Summerfest in 2014, 2015 and 2020,
+Becoming the first female professor in the department of composition in Seoul National University in 1999, she launched the 'STUDIO2021' SNU New Music Series in 2003 and has been working as Artistic Director, putting her efforts into supplying the creative and dynamic education in the field of Performing Arts.
+She was also invited as Composition faculty for the Young Artist Summer Program of Curtis Institute of Music for many years.